OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

        See: [&lt;UserInterfaceLabelStringValue&gt;](#26-userinterfacelabelstringvalue).
     4. *singleStepDelta* — How much the value changes for a single step modification, such as selecting an up or down arrow in the user interface control.

+With the EXPR extension, the value of a Job Parameter of this type is referenced in format strings as `Param.<name>`, returning an `int` type value.

 ### 2.4. `<JobFloatParameterDefinition>`